THE ANSWERS TO QUESTIONS TO MAKE YOUR LIFE EASIER

 Please note that upon registration with Autotech Recruit, you will be asked how you wish your wages to be paid.
-There are two options:
+There are three options:

-Autotech Recruit welcomes the registration of contractors that are working as a limited business.
-We will require copies of all of your limited company documents and you will also be asked to register your details with an umbrella company, who manage our payroll, and subsequently, submit your invoices directly to them.
-You will be paid the full amount you earn directly into your business bank account.
+Autotech Recruit welcomes the registration of contractors that are trading as a limited company.
+We will require copies of all of your limited company documents and you will be required to complete a self-bill agreement annually.
+We will charge you £1.50 a day for the Damage & Benefits Fund, but otherwise, we will pay the full amount you earn directly into your business bank account.

-Please note that as a limited business, you can expect to take home 75-80% of your pay on a contract, compared to 60-65% via an umbrella payment company.
-If you are solely a vehicle technician with no MOT tester license, we encourage you to work with us via a limited business.
-Ask for more details upon registration and we can support you in creating a limited business if required.
+Please note that as a limited company or sole trader, you can expect to take home 75-80% of your pay on a contract, compared to 60-65% via an umbrella company.
+If you are solely a vehicle technician with no MOT tester license and intend to work full-time hours, you may find working as a limited company or sole trader more beneficial.
+Ask for more details upon registration and we can support your journey in establishing a limited company if required.

 Unfortunately, we are unable to accept candidates with a history of MOT testing penalty points.

-Autotech Recruit will happily take on contractors to do only weekend work even if you are in full-time employment.
+Autotech Recruit will happily take on contractors to do only odd-days or weekend work even if you are in full-time employment.

 Some of our contractors work for us only during their annual leave (if it is allowed by their main employer's policy).

-If a job is offered and you cannot commit, you need to make your Autotech Recruit contact aware of this.
-Being unavailable for a job will not affect the allocation of future work.
+If a contract assignment is offered and you cannot commit, you need to make Autotech Recruit aware of this.
+Being unavailable for a contract will not affect the allocation of future work.

-If you are contracted to work in a vehicle technician or bodyshop role then your own tools will be required.
+If you are contracted to work in a vehicle technician then your own tools will be required.